mozilla/lookml-generator/architecture/namespaces_yaml.md

 `glean_app` (bool): Whether or not this namespace represents a Glean Application.
 `connection` (optional string): The database connection to use, as named in Looker.
 Defaults to `telemetry`.
 `views` (object): The LookML View files that will be generated.
 More detailed info below.
-`explores`: The LookML Explore files that will be generated.
+`explores` (object): The LookML Explore files that will be generated.
 More detailed info below.

 ## `views`

-Each view is actuall a LookML view file that will be generated.
+Each View entry is actually a LookML view file that will be generated.
 Each LookML View file can contain multiple Looker Views; the idea here is that these views are related and used together.

 `type`: The type of the view, e.g. `glean_ping_view`.